• Skip to primary navigation

 • 1 tsp vanilla

 Drizzle the glaze over the slightly cooled rolls.
-Then get ready to dig in to these warm and ooey gooey gluten-free cinnamon rolls once and for all, after all, you worked hard to make them!
+Then get ready to dig into these warm and ooey gooey gluten-free cinnamon rolls once, and for all, after all, you worked hard to make them!

 Baked gluten-free cinnamon rolls with sweet glaze on top